 2. Safe and well-defined database access that is GDPR compliant

-With the GDPR restrictions taking over the world, together with standard tenants protection, a secure databases design is a necessary part of a successful SaaS product.
-On top of that, with projects for the American clients (especially specific systems like for medical industries), we need to take additional steps and apply the HIPAA constraints ensuring that the patients data does not leak outside of the system boundaries.
-The GDPR or HIPAA requirements should be defined and implemented into the system in the initial phase.
-During the system creation, unit and integration tests need to be applied to ensure the restrictions of the data access.
-To have a persisted data storage we usually make use of PostgreSQL, MySQL, Elastic Search for visualization, analysis, and reliable searches, Neo4j and MongoDB for database management and Redis - used as a database, message broker and cache.
+With the GDPR restrictions taking over the world and standard tenants protection, secure database design is a necessary part of a successful SaaS product.
+On top of that, with projects for the American clients, there are specific systems (like for medical industries) that we need to take additional steps and apply the HIPAA constraints to the system that ensure that patients' data do not leak outside of the system boundaries.
+The GDPR or HIPAA requirements should be defined and implemented from the initial phase in the system.

 3. Guaranteeing zero-downtime deployment

 A high priority is also put on the availability of the system.
 One of the drawbacks that we see from time to time, where the system might not be fully accessible to the user, is when a new system version is released.
 Here, a development team can tackle it using a zero-downtime deployment strategy.
 The strategy means that during the deployment process, the service is fully responsive and stays that way.
 In traditional systems, the application notifies the users about scheduled downtime.